UPPMAX/uppmax_intro_python/docs/morning_session/working_with_python_scripts.md

 ### Exercise 2: run a Python script

+!!!- info "Learning objectives"

-- Learning objective: to be able to run a Python script.
+    - to be able to run a Python script.

 Read the UPPMAX page on running a Python script, [here](http://docs.uppmax.uu.se/software/python/#running-python)